Category Archives: Services

 Rev’d Lexi Russell writes:

-“I am so excited we are going to be launching our very own Bubble Church here in the parish.
-It’s starting at 9.30am on January 11th at St George’s and is running every second and fourth Sunday of the month.
+“I am so excited we have launched our very own Bubble Church here in the parish.
+It’s at St George’s and is running every second and fourth Sunday of the month at 9.30am, so the next one is on January 25th, then it will be on February 8th and 22nd.

-“We cannot wait to welcome some new families to church, to share God’s love and explore what it means to be a follower of Jesus together.
+“We are excited to welcome new families to church, to share God’s love and explore what it means to be a follower of Jesus together.

 Your December Magazine is here